internetgalerie/ig_slug/README.md

 ### 2) CLI

 The slugs can also be
-*   completely rebuilt in CLI
+*   completely rebuilt in CLI:

     Composer-based installation